Ways to obtain N95, KN95 face masks and face shields on campus

 The Radiological and Environmental Management (REM) department recommends N95 masks that are certified by the National Institute for Occupational Safety and Health (NIOSH).
 For departments wishing to procure higher-quality masks, the following Ariba catalogs currently have KN95 and NIOSH-certified N95 face masks in stock:

 - Office Depot

-These face masks are also available for departmental purchase on a walk-in basis from 8 a.m. to 4 p.m.
+N95 face masks are also available to individuals or departments on a walk-in basis from 8 a.m. to 12 p.m. and 1- 4 p.m.
 Monday through Friday at the Fisher Scientific storerooms on campus.
+The masks are available at no cost.
 The storerooms are located in Lilly Hall of Life Sciences and Wetherill Laboratory of Chemistry.
 Note: An N95 mask with an exhalation valve cannot be used in areas that require a face mask for COVID-19 protection.

 REM does not need to approve the use, purchase or fit of N95 and KN95 masks for COVID-19 purposes.
 Those who wear these masks as personal protective equipment for their daily job requirements need to continue to follow the process listed on REM’s website.

 Face shields are now available at no cost to researchers and others in the campus storeroom locations noted above.
 These can offer an additional layer of protection when worn over a face mask but may not be used in place of a face mask in required areas.
 Additional information is available on REM’s website.

 Required University face mask protocols are available on the Protect Purdue website.